Riddikuluz/firefox-hardening/README.md

 ⚠️ **Backup**: Keep a backup of your current Firefox profile before applying these changes.

-⚠️ **DRM Content**: DRM is enabled for streaming services.
-Disable if maximum privacy is preferred over media compatibility.
+⚠️ **DRM Content**: DRM is enabled by default for streaming services.
+Disable in optional hardening if maximum privacy is preferred over media compatibility.

-⚠️ **WebRTC**: Completely disabled - may break video calling websites.
-Re-enable specific preferences if needed.
+⚠️ **Fingerprinting Protection**: RFP and WebRTC are currently disabled for compatibility.
+Enable in optional hardening for maximum privacy.

 ## Testing Your Configuration